qijianpeng/awesome-edge-computing/README.md

 - [SVL Simulator](https://github.com/lgsvl/simulator): An end-to-end autonomous
   vehicle simulation platform.

+- [The ONE](https://akeranen.github.io/the-one/): The ONE is a simulation environment that is capable of: 1) generating node movement using different movement models.
+2) routing messages between nodes with various DTN routing algorithms and sender and receiver types.
+3) visualizing both mobility and message passing in real time in its graphical user interface.
+ONE can import mobility data from real-world traces or other mobility generators.
+It can also produce a variety of reports from node movement to message passing and general statistics.

 - [Veins - ITS](https://github.com/sommer/veins): Veins is an open source
   framework for running vehicular network simulations.
 It is based on two well-established simulators: OMNeT++, an event-based network simulator, and